rust-lang/rust-wiki-backup/Note-compiler-snapshots.md

 * Save `src/snapshots.txt` and make check in your workspace.
 Make sure everything's cool.
 You are now building with your new snapshot locally.

-* If that worked, commit and push to `master`.
+* If that worked, commit and push to `try`.
+Once all the bots successfully build and pass their tests, push to `incoming`.
 Now everyone will be using your snapshot.
-If there have been changes on `master` in the meantime, _you must_ merge with them before pushing, _not_ rebase onto them.
+If there have been changes on `incoming` in the meantime, _you must_ merge with them before pushing, _not_ rebase onto them.

 ## Stage1 (backwards-incompatible) snapshots